hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 (c) 2011-2025 by Hans van der Marel, Delft University of Technology.
 ```

-### Perl dependencies
+### Dependencies

 The `librnxio.pl` and `librnxsys.pl` Perl libraries must be installed in the same directory as `rnxedit.pl`.
 The file `glonass.cfg` is required for conversion from RINEX version 2.11 to version 3.02 and higher.
-This file must be present in the same directory as the script.
+Also this file must be installed in the same directory as the script.
-If you don't like to have these files in your search path, put the files in their own directory, and create a symbolic link to `rnxedit.pl`.
+If you don't like to have all these files in your search path, put the files in a separate directory and create a symbolic link to only `rnxedit.pl` from a directory in the search path.

 Other dependecies of `rnxedit` are the Perl modules `Getopt::Long`, `File::Basename` and `Time::Local`.
 These module are very common and included by most Perl distributions.

 ### RINEX compability

-One defining characteristic of `rnxedit` and the underlying `librnxio` are that these only manipulate blocks of text.
+One defining characteristic of `rnxedit` and the underlying `librnxio` is that only blocks of text are manipulated.
 The basic text blocks are

-- RINEX header line (80 characters block)
+- RINEX header line (80 characters)
-- RINEX observation epoch (25 or 27 character block), epoch flag (1 character) and optional receiver clock offset (15 character block)
+- RINEX observation epoch (25 or 27 characters), epoch flag (1 character) and optional receiver clock offset (15 characters)
-- RINEX PRN number (3 characters block)
+- RINEX PRN number (3 characters)
-- RINEX observation with SSI and LLI indicators (16 character block)
+- RINEX observation with SSI and LLI indicators (16 characters)

-Except for the header lines, all other blocks are only reshuffled in position or deleted, but the content itself is not modified.
+These text blocks are only reshuffled to different positions in the file or removed, the content itself - except for of header lines - is not modified.
-The only editing occurs in the headers, for spaces in the PRN number and century in the observation epoch.
-The observations, SSI and LLI indicators are not edited (though a whole block may be deleted, or spaces inserted).
+The only editing occurs in the headers.
+The observations, SSI and LLI indicators are not edited (though a whole block may be removed or replaced by blanks).
+The only exception is that spaces are filled in the PRN number and century information may be provide in dates when required by the rinex standard.

 Marker name, number and type, antenna number, type, delta and height, receiver type, receiver number, receiver version, agency and operator in the RINEX header lines may be edited depending on the input options.
-Other items in the header, such as time of first and last observation, interval and system records may be changed or deleted depending on the filtering options.
+Other items in the header, such as time of first and last observation, interval and system records may be changed or removed depending on the filtering options.
-When filtering has been selected, some new comment lines are added to the header detailing the filtering operation.
-Unless conversion is selected, not other modification to the header is done.
+When filtering is selected, a few new comment lines are added to the header detailing the filtering operation.

-The most invasive operation is conversion between RINEX version 2 and 3+: observation types are changed and 2-character codes are changed to 3-character codes, or vice versa.
-Header record may be added or converted to COMMENTS, and COMMENT lines detailing the operation are added to the end of the header section, including a translation table between the 2- and 3-character codes.
+The most invasive operation is conversion between RINEX version 2 and 3+.
+Observation types are changed and 2-character codes are changed to 3-character codes, or vice versa.
+Header record may be added or converted to COMMENTS, and COMMENT lines detailing the operation are added to the header section, including a translation table between the 2- and 3-character codes.

-A particular dilemma with upconverting from RINEX version 2 to 3+ is how to provide information missing in version 2 for version 3+.
+A dilemma with upconverting from RINEX version 2 to 3+ is not all information required for three character observation codes is available from version 2.
+For the reverse operation, it may not be clear which observations type to select.
 Several scenarios for this are hardwired into the code, using receiver classes and more general profiles, which can be selected from the command line.

+Another dilemma with upconverting from RINEX version 2 to 3+ is how to provide mandatory header information for version 3+ that might be missing in version 2.
-Some header records are mandatory, other are optional, and this has changed between versions:
+In RINEX observation files some header records are mandatory, others are optional, and records valid in one version may be invalid in another version, depending on the version used.

 ```
                           valid       mandatory
 RINEX VERSION / TYPE      2.10-       2.10-
 PGM / RUN BY / DATE       2.10-       2.10-
 COMMENT                   2.10-